Premjogu98/projects/readme.md

 - **Retail analytics**, **smart surveillance**, **event monitoring**.
 - Persistent storage of people stats in **MongoDB** for further analytics and dashboards.

+## 🗂️ Resource Stats Report

+There is a folder named `resource_stats_report` included in the repository.
+It contains snapshots of GPU, CPU, and Docker container statistics reports.

+Please refer to this folder for detailed resource usage insights.

+**Note:** The pipeline may use a high amount of CPU resources due to the combination of threading and OpenCV operations, especially while writing each image.
+This is expected behavior given the real-time processing requirements.

 ---

 💡 _Tip: Use the Dockerized workflow for faster startup and easy scaling._

+---